 40 And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life: and I will raise him up at the last day.

 In verse 39, Jesus states that He will not lose a single one of those who the Father has given Him.
-Then in verse 40, He defines that group as those that believe in Jesus.
-This is because we, as believers, are "kept by the power of God through faith unto salvation" (1 Peter 1:5) until a fixed point in time - which we learn from verse 40, is the day of Resurrection.
+Then in verse 40, He defines that group as those who believe in Jesus.
+This is because believers are "kept by the power of God through faith unto salvation" (1 Peter 1:5) until a fixed point in time - which we learn from verse 40, is the day of Resurrection.

 1 John 5:1